arrdel/patient-readmission-prediction/README.md

 # 🏥 Patient Readmission Prediction

 This project builds and evaluates machine learning models to predict **30-day hospital readmissions** using a real-world diabetes dataset.
-The pipeline covers data preprocessing, feature engineering, model training (with SMOTE to address class imbalance), threshold tuning, GCP BigQuery integration, and deployment via a Streamlit app.
+The pipeline covers data preprocessing, feature engineering, model training (with SMOTE to address class imbalance)and threshold tuning.

 ---